sahibgasimov/openvpn-aws-tf-gitlab/README.md

  ```
 ## Usage
-If everything went well :)  you can access your OpenVPN Access server via your browser.
+If everything went well, you can access the server via SSH using public ip or SSM to your OpenVPN Access server via  browser.
+The initial admin password of the openvpn will be stored in /home/ubuntu/passwd.txt

 Check your specified Admin URL in the outputs of this terraform module

 Username: `openvpn`

-Password: ( set your password with `${var.passwd}`
+Password: `cat /home/ubuntu/passwdt.txt`

-*Alternatively, userdata script allows another user to get terminal access with the password(default password is "password") and find the console admin openvpn username password and URL information in the file /usr/local/openvpn_as/init.log
+*Alternatively, userdata script allows another user named admin to get terminal access with the password(default password is "password") and find the console admin openvpn username password and URL information in the file /usr/local/openvpn_as/init.log

 ## Links